sahil-kale/basilisk-actuator-control-lib/control_loop/bldc/docs/sensorless_foc.md

 \end{equation}
 ```

+Importantly, the paper highlights that $\dot{x} = y$ - therefore, we can estimate x by integrating y.

 A vector function defined to be the frame's rotor flux $\eta$ (for both alpha and beta) is determined by subtracting the stator-induced flux (which is the frame current multiplied by the inductance) from the total flux (x).

 ```math